Micro Frontend Architecture (MFE)

 Simplify Frontend Code

-MFE architecture helps developers simplify their frontend development process.
+MFE architecture helps developers simplify their frontend codebase.
 By breaking a website into smaller, independent parts, developers can more easily manage and maintain their code.
 This approach can lead to cleaner, more organized code.
 It will be easier for developers to understand and update the code using micro frontends.

 With MFE architecture, each part of the website can be built using the same framework or different ones, depending on the project’s needs.
 This flexibility makes it easier for developers to choose the best tools and technologies for each part of the website.
 They can use the framework they think is best for the part they are working on.